Where do cruise ships dock in Venice (or tender) @ googlemaps Venice Cruise Port

 St Marks Square, Venice

-St Mark’s Square must be one of the most recognisable tourist sights in the world.
+St Mark’s Square must be one of the most recognizable tourist sights in the world.
 It was first laid out during the 11th Century and painstakingly constructed over the following three centuries.
 Famously the Romantic French poet Alfred de Musset called it the 'drawing-room of Europe'.
 The square was the political and religious hub of the Venetian Republic.

 St Mark's Basilica, Venice